DR REBECCA LOUISE-CLARKE

 TEAM MEMBERS & SUPPORTERS

-This exhibition has been created in accordance with the needs of its community, functions to preserve knowledge about the Blues genre, its culture and the lives of those people who have been a part of it.
+This exhibition has been created in accordance with the needs of its community.
+It serves to preserve knowledge about the Blues genre, its culture and the lives of those people who have been a part of it.

 We are honoured to have such a talented, fierce and inspiring network of musicians, creatives and supporters involved in this project.